htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     is ignored. :index:`PreJobPrio1<single: PreJobPrio1; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; PreJobPrio1>`
  ``PreJobPrio1``:
-    An integer value representing a user’s priority to affect of choice of jobs to run.
+    An integer value representing a user's priority to affect of choice of jobs to run.
 A larger value gives higher priority.
 When not explicitly set for a job, 0 is used for comparison purposes.
 This attribute, when set, is considered first: before ``PreJobPrio2``,